semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 `SECRET_TWO` with values `This is the value of SECRET_ONE` and `This is the value of SECRET_TWO`, respectively.

-The next file is equivalent to the previous one:
+The example is equivalent to the previous one:

     apiVersion: v1beta
     kind: Secret